Prag8855/aab/content/guides/work-visa.md

     - [ ] **Lease**
         It must show the size of your apartment in square metres.
 Your apartment must be [big enough](/guides/anmeldung-in-english-berlin#how-many-people-can-register-at-one-address), and you must make enough money to pay the rent.
     - [ ] and **tenancy confirmation** (*[[Wohnungsgeberbestätigung]]*)
         Some temporary apartments don't give you this document.
-You might not get a Blue Card if you don't have this document.[^1]
+You might not get a work visa if you don't have this document.[^1]
     - [ ] and **registration certificate** (*[[Anmeldebestätigung]]*)
         If you already [registered your address](/glossary/Anmeldung), bring this document.
 It's okay if you don't have this document.[^5]
 - [ ] **University degree**